-Since VA in female LRS was so small and the lower 95%CI limit for VA in juvenile survival also converged towards zero, the pairwise COVAs and rAs among juvenile survival and female and male LRS were unsurprisingly estimated with considerable uncertainty (Table 2, Fig. 3).
-The posterior modes and means for rA between juvenile survival and male LRS, and between female and male LRS, were slightly negative, but spanned zero for juvenile survival and female LRS, all with 95%CI limits that did not converge towards either -1 or 1 (Table 2, Fig. 3).
+Since V_A in female LRS was so small and the lower 95%CI limit for V_A in juvenile survival also converged toward zero, the pairwise COV_As and r_As among juvenile survival and female and male LRS were unsurprisingly estimated with considerable uncertainty (Table 2, Fig. 3).
+The posterior modes and means for r_A between juvenile survival and male LRS, and between female and male LRS, were slightly negative, but spanned zero for juvenile survival and female LRS, all with 95%CI limits that did not converge towards either -1 or 1 (Table 2, Fig. 3).

 Distributions of IGG and f for individuals included in analyses of juvenile survival and adult LRS (and ARS and survival) were quantitatively similar to those for individuals included in analyses of fitness (summarized above).
-The posterior mode for the regression of juvenile survival similar negative slopes for female and male juvenile survival modeled as separate traits (Appendix small, with 95%CIs that spanned zero (Table 2).
-This implies that additive effects of immigrants'
+The posterior mode for the regression of juvenile survival on IGG was negative, with a 95%CI that did not overlap zero (Table 2).
+Further analyses showed similar negative slopes for female and male juvenile survival modeled as separate traits (Appendix S7).
+However, the posterior modes for the regressions of adult female and male LRS on IGG were small, with 95%CIs that spanned zero (Table 2).
+This implies that additive effects of immigrants' alleles decreased local juvenile survival, but not adult female or male LRS, relative to additive effects of founders' alleles.